TomfromBerlin/bashrc/README.md

 My [.bashrc](/.bashrc) and its associated files.

 It produces a simple but nice output and is suitable for the average user.
 If you want more functionality while using e.g. GitHub then you should look for other repos like [Voku/dotfiles](../../../../../voku/dotfiles).
+Note that the amount of time before the command prompt or GUI is available can be noticeably increased.
+The weaker the hardware, the longer it can take (it seems logical).

 Some comments in these files as well as some screen outputs are in German.
 Maybe someday I will implement some code to have the output according to the system language or translate everything into English.
 For now, you can translate it yourself if you want, or just live with the sauerkraut.
 It really could be worse.